astromechza/score-flyio/README.md

 DB: postgres://${resources.db.username}:${resources.db.password}@${resources.db.host}:${resources.db.port}/postgres
 ```

-Once you have tested this, remember to deprovision the database resource through `score-flyio resources deprovision postgres.default#example.db`.
+Once you have tested this, remember to deprovision the database resource through `score-flyio resources deprovision postgres-instance.default#example.db`.

 You can use the following Score file as a test example: